Costa Mesa Criminal Attorney

 Mr. Steering had a civil rights case in 2005 with the Irvine Police Department.
 In the case of Jane Doe v.
 City of Irvine, et al. (2005), Mr. Steering obtained a $400,000.00 from the City of Irvine for the victim of a sexual battery by an Irvine police officer.
 The officer was ultimately criminally prosecuted, and was found not guilty by a jury.
 The officer defended his criminal case on the ground that Jane Doe was an exotic dancer, and was “playing him” to not arrest her by providing the officer” favors.”
 Her claim was that the officer extorted the “favors” from her, by threat of arrest.

 Jerry L. Steering has been practicing criminal law since 1984 (in California since 1986.)
 He has tried and otherwise litigated hundreds of criminal cases, including murder cases, manslaughter cases, assault and battery cases, drug possession and drug manufacturing cases, DUI cases, Vehicular homicide cases, white-collar investor fraud cases, sex-offender or drug offender registration cases, violation of court order cases, domestic violence cases, theft and embezzlement cases, towing industry cases, and the general spectrum of criminal violations.
-Mr. Steering’s law practice involves representing persons in Orange County, Los Angeles County, San Diego County, Riverside County, San Bernardino County, Imperial County, Ventura County and other place throughout California and the United States.
+Mr. Steering’s law practice involves representing persons in Southern California and the United States.

 Mr. Steering is also licensed to practice law in the State of Georgia and has practiced in federal courts outside of California pro hac vice, including the United States District Court for the District of Columbia.
 Mr. Steering is also a Members of the Bars of the Ninth Circuit Court of Appeals, the Eleventh Circuit Court of Appeals and the United States Supreme Court (since 1987).